Using the Spreadsheet Study

 - Click on the links to download the Study Collection and Spreadsheet files that demonstrate exactly the example we have given in the step-by-step instructions here.
 These files need to be saved to your Data Files Folder.
 You can find the location of this folder under Global Settings >> General Settings.

-When using one of the Spreadsheet studies on a chart, and you have added other studies to the chart, then when you remove those other studies from the chart, you will still see the study data displayed beginning at column AA on the Spreadsheet.
-Sierra Chart never deletes any data from a Spreadsheet.
-It will only overwrite data if outputting data to columns that were used previously.
-Therefore, you may find that you need to delete old data on a Spreadsheet, so you do not become confused by it.
-Follow the steps below to do this.
+When using one of the Spreadsheet studies on a chart, and you have added other studies to the chart, then when you remove those other studies from the chart, there may be still some study data displayed from the prior studies which have been removed, beginning at column AA on the Sheet being used by the Spreadsheet study in the Spreadsheet.

 - Press the Delete key on the keyboard to delete the data.